 Then again, to start a project in-house without the necessary expertise could be a loss for your startup, too.

-So why not going for custom development on top of someone else’s solution then?
+So why not go for custom development on top of someone else’s solution then?

 2. Cost is not the only thing to consider.
 Time matters more